A Rage in Harlem: Movie compared to novel

 overweight twin brother who begs for alms and sells bogus "tickets to heaven" while cross dressing as a nun.
 He is an informer to the police, and a drug addict who regularly shoots up morphine and cocaine speedballs.
 In the movie, Goldy is Jackson's step-brother, a trim and dapper numbers runner and occasional bogus priest who does sell "tickets to heaven," but does not solicit donations, cross-dress, or take drugs.
 Grave Digger and Coffin Ed are feared for their ability to dish out sudden death in the novel, while the movie shows them to be buffoons.
 In the movie, the brothel keeper, Big Kathy, is an androgynous woman. while in the book Big Kathy is a cross dressing man.
 Also, Goldie is much closer to Big Kathy in the movie; Goldy calls him "real family" as says "he's the only person I cared about."
-In the novel, Goldy is murdered when Slim slits his throat, while in the movie he survives and is able to reconnect with his brother in the end.
+In the novel, Goldy is murdered when Slim slits his throat (whereas it's Big Kathy who gets their throat cut by Jodie, in the novel), while in the movie he survives and is able to reconnect with his brother in the end.
 Both the film and novel have Jackson and Imabelle happily reunited in the end, but in the film they move to Mississippi, while in the book they stay in Harlem.